Why capacity factor is an increasingly over-simplistic metric

 During summer months, the sun’s trajectory in the sky is higher so panels that track East-to-West are significantly more effective at capturing direct sunlight.
 In winter there are naturally less hours of sunlight, but the suns trajectory is also lower and further north (relative to South Australia) – this means that panels that track East-to-West receive less direct sunlight during the middle-of-the-day peak in winter than they do in summer.

 The sun’s trajectory over both solar farms in summer vs winter.
+The pair of trajectories does not differ substantially between the two units despite a separation of roughly 3 degrees in latitude.

 Source: Sun Surveyor